ppy/osu-web/README.md

 Alternatively, you can join the [development discord](https://discord.gg/ppy) for assistance.

-## Licence
+## License

 osu!web is licensed under AGPL version 3 or later.
-Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) if you want to use any code, design or artwork from this project, attribute it and make your project open source under the same licence.
+Please see [the license file](LICENSE) for more information. [tl;dr](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) if you want to use any code, design or artwork from this project, attribute it and make your project open source under the same license.

 Please note that this *does not cover* the usage of the "osu!" or "ppy" branding in any software, resources, advertising or promotion, as this is protected by trademark law.